-Although the end of perimenopause might not necessarily mean the end of all of these symptoms, it’s certainly a big milestone in your menopause journey.
+Ok, the end of perimenopause might not necessarily mean the end of all of these symptoms, but it’s definitely a big milestone in your menopause journey. 🎂

-But before we get to the end of perimenopause, let’s start from the beginning:
+But before we get into the signs perimenopause is ending, let’s start from the beginning.

 In this article: 📝

 - What are the signs of coming to the end of perimenopause?